pamellamayn/EmotiFit---Senior-Project/README.md

 # EmotiFit

- A workout application that is developed with React Native, and uses WebSockets to connect EmotiBit to the application.
+ A workout application that is developed with React Native to connect EmotiBit to the application.

 ## Team 24